Debugging-Disciples/PurePath-App/README.md

 - Register with email and password
 - Log in with existing credentials
 - Access protected routes (dashboard, profile, etc.)
-- Admin users have access to additional features and the admin dashboard
+- Admin users have access to additional

 ## Contributing